destefani/berlin-housing/README.md

 This repos shows how to:
 1. Train a Random Forest Regressor to predict rent prices from historical data.
-2. Create a Streamlit web application to use the model.
+2. Create a Streamlit web application to make predictions.
 3. Deploy the model following MLOps good practices.

 ## Usage